sara5521/Penetration-Testing-Tools/service-enumeration/mysql/metasploit.md

 cat /tmp/test.txt
 ```

-- If the file is created successfully, the directory is confirmed writable.
+- If the file is created successfully → directory is confirmed writable.
-- Attackers could upload web shells, cron jobs, or binaries to escalate privileges.
+- Attackers could use writable directories for persistence (scripts, cron jobs) or privilege escalation.